Federal Circuit Decides in Favor of Blue Water Navy Veterans: Procopio v. Wilkie

 In August of 2006, the Court of Appeals for Veterans Claims (CAVC) issued a decision in the case Haas v.
 Peake, stating that the VA regulation providing for presumptive service connection for herbicide exposure must include veterans with “service in the waters near the shore of Vietnam, without regard to actual visitation or duty on land in the Republic of Vietnam”.
 The issue addressed in this decision involved what service in the “Republic of Vietnam” meant in the Agent Orange Act of 1991.

 This act established a process and procedure for adding conditions to the list of presumptive conditions associated with herbicide exposure and outlined the definition for those eligible for the presumption.
-Haas argued that Congress used the phrase “Republic of Vietnam” as it related to international law, in which the territory of a country includes the waters twelve nautical miles off the country’s shore.
+Haas argued that Congress used the phrase “Republic of Vietnam” as it related to international law, in which the territory of a country includes the waters twelve nautical miles seaward of the demarcation line.
 Importantly, this interpretation would have included Blue Water Navy veterans.

 The CAVC originally ruled in favor of Blue Water Navy veterans, but was then overturned by the United States Court of Appeals for the Federal Circuit.
 The Federal Circuit ruled that “a veteran who never went ashore from the ship on which he served in Vietnamese coastal waters was not entitled to presumptive service connection.”
 This ruling was in favor of VA and continued VA’s interpretation of its regulation of the presumption of exposure to exclude Blue Water veterans.